wp-sms/wp-sms/readme.txt

 * If you have installed the Pro Pack (wp-sms-pro), please make sure that's updated to greater than v3.3

 == Changelog ==
+= v6.0.4 - 03.02.2023 =
+* Bugfix: Getting the correct mobile value in the user profile
+* Improvement: The importer and showing the importer results
+* Improvement: Minor improvements and cleanups
+* Improvement: The applyCountryCode improvement

 = v6.0.3 - 28.01.2023 =
 * Bugfix: The custom fields columns to the subscribers table in fresh installation
 * Bugfix: The start session issue